kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 7. Deploy and Maintain

+Keep only @ai-product-template context; everything else is irrelevant for this project.
+Keep code simple and minimal, prioritizing maintainability and elegant solutions.
+The less code we have, the better we can support it.

+I want you to implement the next feature:

+Let's plan first!
 1. Test for frontend + CI/CD to run them
 2. Test for API + CI/CD to run them
 3. User support for each item + auth with Supabase
-4. Ruff style check + CI/CD to update it
+4. Ruff style check + CI/CD to run it
 5. TS style check + CI/CD to update it
 6. Feature 1: Show how the API is connected
 7. Feature 2: Some mock data